Riverland Mallee Coorong Local Health Network Aboriginal Health

 You can also download and view a copy of our Traditional Custodians poster (PDF 2MB).

-The Riverland Mallee Coorong Local Health Network (RMCLHN) launched its inaugural Reflect Reconciliation Action Plan (RAP) during National Reconciliation Week on Friday 3 June 2022.
+The Riverland Mallee Coorong Local Health Network (RMCLHN) launched its Innovate Reconciliation Action Plan (RAP) (PDF 7MB) in September 2025.
+This is our organisation’s second RAP and builds on our commitment to achieving reconciliation.

-Our inaugural Reflect RAP is an important part of our larger strategic vision for health services and workplaces that value and affirm the cultures, beliefs, languages and histories of Aboriginal peoples and communities.
-It provides direction on how we achieve long term Aboriginal health goals with targeted priorities identified and measures of success including specific Aboriginal health criteria.
+This plan is an important part of our larger strategic vision for health services and workplaces that value and affirm the cultures, beliefs, languages and histories of Aboriginal and Torres Strait Islander Peoples and communities.

 We will support Aboriginal people to have the best possible quality of life by providing high quality, culturally appropriate care that promotes dignity, respect, choice, independence and social connection.